 Pickled Strawberry Cocktail Recipe

 This Pickled Strawberry Cocktail is a delicious way to toast the end of Florida Strawberry season, not to mention you’ll have some pickled strawberries to enjoy year round.
-So get pickling, freezing and blend up a strawberry cocktail for yourself.
+So get pickling, freezing and blend up a strawberry cocktail for yourself – Cheers to the Weekend!

 - 1 cup Florida Strawberries frozen